A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

 \subsection{Analysis of existing discretization methods}

-Data discretization is crucial to improve the learning efficiency and generalization of classifiers \cite{ramirez2016data}.
-Many discretizers have been designed to maximize the statistical dependency between the discretized features and the classification variable~\cite{kurgan2004caim,tsai2008discretization,sharmin2019simultaneous,xun2021novel}.
-This dependency can be modeled in many forms, \eg, information gain in MDLP \cite{fayyad1993multi,xun2021novel}, class-attribute dependency in CADD \cite{ching1995class}, and class-attribute interdependency in CAIM \cite{kurgan2004caim,cano2016laim}.
-Existing approaches often emphasize maximizing the discriminant information while overlooking the fact that the primary target of data discretization in classification is to improve generalization ability, \ie, by discretizing similar values into one interval, the data distribution can be estimated less over fitting the training data.
+Data discretization is crucial to improve the learning efficiency and generalization of classifiers \cite{ramirez2015multivariate}.
+Many methods have been designed to maximize the statistical dependency between discretized features and classification variables in many different forms, \eg, information gain in MDLP \cite{fayyad1993multi,xun2021novel}, class-attribute dependency in CADD \cite{ching1995class}, and class-attribute interdependency in CAIM \cite{kurgan2004caim,cano2016laim}.
+But they often neglect the fact that the primary target of data discretization in classification is to improve generalization ability, \ie, by discretizing similar values into one interval, the data distribution can be better estimated so that it fits well to novel test samples.

-MDLP is one of the most widely used discretization methods \cite{jiang2019class,RNB2020shihe,zhang2021attribute}, \eg, it is the default discretization method in Weka toolbox \cite{witten2002data}.
+MDLP is one of the most widely used discretization methods \cite{jiang2019class,RNB2020shihe,zhang2021attribute}, \eg, it is the default discretization method in Weka toolbox \cite{frank2010weka}.
 It hierarchically splits the dynamic range into smaller ones.
-For each attribute, a cut point $d$ that maximizes the information gain $G(\mathcal{S}, d)$ is selected to divide the current set $\mathcal{S}$ into two subsets $\mathcal{S}_1$ and $\mathcal{S}_2$,

-where $E(\mathcal{S}) = -\sum\limits_{c \in \mathcal{C}} P(c,\mathcal{S})\log P(c,\mathcal{S})$ is the entropy, $P(c, \mathcal{S})$ is the probability of class $c$ in $\mathcal{S}$ and $\mathcal{C}$ is the set of classes.
-It can be shown that the accumulative information is equivalent to the mutual information between the discretized attribute and the classification variable.
-Greedily maximizing the information gain may excessively split the attribute into too many small intervals with too few samples so that the likelihood probabilities can't be reliably estimated.
-To prevent this, MDLP requires the information gain to be greater than a threshold that is derived from the overhead of information encoding, which may not be in line with the classification point of view.
-It often leads to an early stop during splitting, and hence a significant loss in the discriminant information.
+For each attribute, a cut point $d$ is selected to divide the current set $\mathcal{S}$ into two subsets $\mathcal{S}_1$ and $\mathcal{S}_2$, which maximizes the information gain $G(\mathcal{S}, d) = E(\mathcal{S}) -\frac{|\mathcal{S}_1|}{|\mathcal{S}|}E(\mathcal{S}_1) - \frac{|\mathcal{S}_2|}{|\mathcal{S}|}E(\mathcal{S}_2)$, where $E(\mathcal{S}) = -\sum\limits_{c \in \mathcal{C}} P(c,\mathcal{S})\log P(c,\mathcal{S})$ is the entropy, $P(c, \mathcal{S})$ is the probability of class $c$ in $\mathcal{S}$ and $\mathcal{C}$ is the set of classes.
+It can be shown that the accumulative information gain is equivalent to the mutual information between the discrete attribute and the classification variable.
+Greedily maximizing the information gain may split the attribute into too many small intervals with too few samples so that the likelihood probabilities can not be reliably estimated.
+To prevent this, MDLP requires $G(\mathcal{S}, d)$ to be greater than a threshold that is derived from the overhead of information encoding, which may not be in line with the classification point of view.
+It often leads to an early stop during splitting, and hence a significant discriminant information loss.